MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-expanding-the-design-process-for-mixed-reality.md

 # Case study: Expanding the design process for mixed reality

-As Microsoft launched the HoloLens to an audience of eager developers in Spring of 2016, our design team had already partnered with studios inside and outside of Microsoft to build the device’s launch experiences.
+As Microsoft launched HoloLens to an audience of eager developers in Spring of 2016, our design team had already partnered with studios inside and outside of Microsoft to build the device’s launch experiences.
 These teams learned by doing, finding both success and difficulty in the new field of mixed reality design.
 To help new teams and partners innovate more effectively, we collected their methods and insights into a curriculum of design and development lessons that we teach today in our Mixed Reality Academy (including week-long design workshops we offer to our enterprise partners).

 Below is a high-level overview of the process we use to help partners prepare their teams for mixed reality development.
 While many of these methods were originally targeted for HoloLens development, ideating and sharing thinking in 3D is a critical component across the spectrum of mixed reality experiences.